suzzukin/system-metrics-exporter/README.md

 curl -H 'Cache-Control: no-cache' -s "https://raw.githubusercontent.com/suzzukin/system-metrics-exporter/main/install.sh?t=$(date +%s)" | sudo bash
 ```

+**During installation, you will be prompted to enter:**
+- The server URL (e.g., `https://your-server.com`)
+- The API token

-The installation script will:
+The script will:
-1. Check and install required dependencies
+- Check and install required dependencies (`git`, `speedtest-cli`, `go`)
-2. Clone the repository
+- Clone the repository and build the application
-3. Build the application
-4. Set up systemd service
+- Set up the systemd service
-5. Configure metrics endpoint
+- Create the configuration file interactively

 ### Manual Installation